-College of Business students are highly encouraged to pursue an internship opportunity either for academic credit or not-for-credit.
+College of Business students are required to pursue an internship opportunity for academic credit.

-Three upper-division major or major-elective credits may be earned by pursuing an internship for academic credit.
+Three upper-division credit hours should be earned by pursuing a required internship for academic major credit.

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable, applied experience and make connections in professional fields they are considering for career paths.